Phase-modulated superconductivity via altermagnetism: Ginzburg--Landau theory

 which belongs to the $B_2$ irreducible representation (irrep) of the point group $4mm$.
 We confirmed that the $B_2$ order is the leading instability in many-body calculations of the onsite Hubbard model (Appendix~\ref{app:Eliashberg_Hubbard}).
 For the calculations of Eqs.~\eqref{eq:GL_coefficient_alpha}--\eqref{eq:GL_coefficient_beta} and \eqref{eq:GL_coefficient_kappa}--\eqref{eq:GL_coefficient_delta'}, we use the analytic form of the sum in Matsubara frequencies, and numerically computed the sum in $\bm{k}$ using $512 \times 512$ meshes.

 Figure~\ref{fig:phase_GL_square2} shows the zero lines of the GL coefficients in the parameter space of temperature ($T$) and altermagnetic molecular field ($h$).
-As in the case of a uniform Zeeman field reviewed above, the superconducting transition temperature for a small $h$ is determined by the $\alpha = 0$ line (red open squares), around which both $\beta$ and $\kappa$ are positive.
-By increasing the altermagnetic field $h$, in contrast to the case of a uniform Zeeman field, along the $\alpha = 0$ line \textit{only} $\kappa$ changes its sign to negative (see the green dash-dotted line), whereas $\beta$ remains positive.
-Therefore, \textit{the phase-modulated FF state is stabilized in the high-altermagnetic-field regime}, according to Eqs.~\eqref{eq:free_energy_FF} and \eqref{eq:free_energy_LO}.
-This is a distinctive feature in altermagnetic systems, in clear contrast to the amplitude-modulated LO state in a uniform Zeeman field.
-We here note that the positive $\beta$ around the transition temperature is consistent with previous quasiclassical calculations, which reported the absence of first-order transitions in high exchange fields~\cite{Chourasia2024}.
+As in the case of the uniform Zeeman field reviewed above, the superconducting transition temperature for small $h$ is determined by the $\alpha = 0$ line (red open squares), around which both $\beta$ and $\kappa$ are positive.
+By increasing the altermagnetic field $h$, in contrast to the case of the uniform Zeeman field, along the $\alpha = 0$ line \textit{only} $\kappa$ changes its sign to negative (see the green dash-dotted line), whereas $\beta$ remains positive.
+Therefore \textit{the phase-modulated FF state is stabilized in the high-altermagnetic-field regime}, according to Eqs.~\eqref{eq:free_energy_FF} and \eqref{eq:free_energy_LO}.
+This is a distinctive feature in altermagnetic systems, in clear contrast to the amplitude-modulated LO state in the uniform Zeeman field.
+We here note that the positive value of $\beta$ around the transition temperature is consistent with previous quasiclassical calculations, which reported the absence of first-order transitions in high exchange fields~\cite{Chourasia2024}.